DannyTaki/flowbite-nextjs-freight-dashboard/README.md

 ### Assumptions

 - You can open a shell/terminal/command prompt
-- You have Git instaslled and can run `git` in the shell
+- You have Git installed and can run `git` in the shell
 - You have Node.js installed and can run `node`, `npm` in the shell

 Clone this repository